-These efforts are to be combined with marketing and educating people of the various choices and the benefits.
+corporations for their employees and These efforts are to be combined with facilities.
+A consolidated shuttle system marketing and educating people of the that connects the various districts, various choices and the benefits.

 Block Sizes and Pedestrian Environment

 To encourage pedestrian activity and pedestrian friendly safe environment, the block sizes should be reduced.
 As the redevelopment takes place, tighter and compact blocks with complete pedestrian infrastructure must be provided.
 A framework and guideline has to be developed to ensure that the retrofit happens to the design form, character and vision.